The Divinity School recognizes student achievements through a variety of prizes.

 - 2022- Derek Buyan, Kirsten Collins, Marielle Harrison, Allison Kanner-Botan

 - 2021- Caroline Anglim, Joel Brown, Menachem Kranz, Sara Jo Swiatek

 - 2020- Matthew Creighton, Mark Lambert, Matthew Peterson, Paride Stortini

 Anthony C. Yu (1938-2015), was the Carl Darling Buck Distinguished Service Professor Emeritus in the Humanities and the Divinity School.
 He introduced a comparative approach to the study of religion and literature that drew on both Eastern and Western traditions.
 Read more.

 The Fellowship offers doctoral students support in completing their dissertation research.
-The 2022 awardees:

 The Divinity School Prize for Excellence in Teaching

 This award recognizes Ph.D students that demonstrate excellence in teaching and learning.
 Recent winners include:

 - 2023- Allison Kanner-Botan, Matthew John Peterson, Colin Weaver